healthykitchen101/healthykitchen101.com/electric-skillets/reviews/best.md

 The PFOA-free Teflon non-stick coating, both inside and outside, allowed us to make pancakes without any butter or oil.
 After **3 min 50 sec** of preheating, we had a **steamy and fluffy** pancake scoring 9.5/10—just slightly better than its main rivals.

 The skillet took **6 min** to preheat to 400°F—not the fastest but the temperature was still very stable.
-It seared a **medium-rare** steak to almost to perfection, or worthy of a 9/10, but the crusting wasn’t as good as the Hamilton.\[126\] Presto Foldaway Electric Skillet 06857 Making Pancakes 4
+It seared a **medium-rare** steak to almost to perfection, or worthy of a 9/10, but the crusting wasn’t as good as the Hamilton.\[126\] The base of the Presto Foldaway Electric Skillet 06857

 The best thing about the Presto’s design is how you just unlock the two clips to fold down the stay-cool handles, and **detach the pan** from the base.
 The base additionally fits upside down inside the 3-inch deep pan for **easy and compact storing**.